Ganges river dolphin: Etymology

 The species has multiple common names throughout its range.
 It is known as susu as a popular name, soons, soans, or soos in Hindi, shushuk in Bengali, hiho or hihu in Assamese, bhagirath (as a reference to the character of the same name from Hindu mythology), and shus or suongsu in Nepali.
 Its Sanskrit name in medieval times was likely shishumar, and during the Mughal era, it was known as pani suar.

 Distribution

-It lives along the Ganges-Brahmaputra-Meghna and Karnaphuli-Sangu river systems of Bangladesh and India, and the Sapta Koshi and Karnali Rivers in Nepal.
+The Ganges river dolphin lives along the Ganges-Brahmaputra-Meghna and Karnaphuli-Sangu river systems of Bangladesh and India, and the Sapta Koshi and Karnali Rivers in Nepal.
 The Ganges river dolphin favours deep pools, eddy countercurrents located downstream of the convergence of rivers and of sharp meanders, and upstream and downstream of midchannel islands.

+A 2025 survey revealed 6,324 Ganges river dolphins in India, with 3,275 individuals in the mainstream of the Ganges and 2,414 in its tributaries.
+About 584 live in the Brahmaputra mainstream and 51 in its tributaries.